curlew-knotwork/djembe/README.md

 ## 4. REPERTOIRE: CORE PATTERNS

 ### [ 1 ] Kuku (4/4 - Celebratory)
-**Master's Wisdom:** The "B B" on beat 3 is the feet hitting the sand.
+**Notes:** The "B B" on beat 3 is the feet hitting the sand.
 Make it heavy and grounded.

 | Beat | 1 | e | & | a | 2 | e | & | a | 3 | e | & | a | 4 | e | & | a |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |